leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 On the flip side, if you have a `string`, which you *hope* contains a number — before you actually do math with the number, wouldn't it be reasonable to first see if you can actually extract the number from it?
 If a string, for example, contains the characters `1.000mm`, you'd have to make sure to strip away the unit (mm).
 Or, maybe you'd actually have to do some math, and multiply by a thousand if the unit was meters instead.
 What if your string contained `Hello World` instead of a number — how should that be handled?
 Is this an error?
 Or should we just treat it as zero?

 C# avoids implicit conversions.
 Other programming languages, unfortunately, are "helpfully" converting stuff for you these days.
-So `"Hello World"` magically becomes `0`, and both `"100mm"` and `"5m"` are converted to `0` as well (the default)...
+So `"Hello World"` magically becomes `0`, and both `"100mm"` and `"5m"` are converted to `0` as well (which is the default value for "I have no clue what this value is supposed to be")...

 Implicit conversions are incredibly dangerous in any large scale software project.

 That's why we chose C#, and easy-to-use strongly typed modern language, for the basis of [PicoGK](https://leap71.com/PicoGK/).